RickyCordero/predicting-wildfire-risk/scripts/README.md

 4) createWildfiresFromUnique

-Creates the local arcgis.wildfires collection by filtering out non-wildfire events from the local arcgis.events collection
+Creates the local arcgis.wildfires collection by filtering out non-wildfire events from the local arcgis.unique collection

 5) createStandardizedWildfires